Aquivion/pixel-perfect-converter/README.md

 # pixel-perfect-converter
-A python script that converts noisy, high resolution pixel art images to usable asset images
+A python script that converts noisy, high resolution pixel art images to usable assets